 The online form in CIM Programs will guide you through the information required to submit your proposal.

 Dual Master’s Programs

 Dual master’s programs are comprised of previously approved master’s degree programs.
 These programs allow students to share credit hours between academic programs, decreasing the number of credit hours that would be required to complete two separate master’s degree.
 Click here for dual master’s program guidelines.

 Justification for the dual degree as well as the dual degree program requirements will be required In the CIM Programs system.
 Once in CIM, the proposal will be reviewed by the appropriate department chair and the college/school dean.
 Next, the proposal must be reviewed and approved by the Academic Affairs Committee and Graduate Faculty Senate.
 No approval is required beyond the Graduate Faculty Senate.
 The Dean of the Graduate School and the Office of the Provost will be notified of approvals.

 Accelerated Graduate Programs

 Accelerated programs are based upon existing graduate degree programs.
 Such programs are created for high-achieving students with the ability to complete a bachelor’s and master’s degree at an accelerated pace.
 Students in these programs will be admitted as provisional graduate students to the accelerated program and can take up to 15 hours of credit that will count toward both the undergraduate and graduate degrees (shared credits).
-The process for approving accelerated programs requires completing an Accelerated Degree Program Proposal and seeking approval from the appropriate department and division curriculum committees and dean.
-Next, the proposal should be submitted to the Graduate School.
-The proposal must be reviewed and approved by the Graduate Faculty Senate and the Office of the Provost.
+Students may pursue only one accelerated master’s degree; enrollment in more than one accelerated program is not an option.
+The process for approving accelerated programs requires completing the Accelerated Graduate Program Proposal and submitting it as an attachment to a CIM Programs change proposal.

 Contact the Office of the Provost for the process governing department name changes, as well as mergers, consolidations, and creation of new departments, schools, or colleges.